cosinekitty/sapphire/Pop.md

 This menu action is provided to save space in your patch when you want to manually sync, so that you don't have to add an external button module.

+## Output pulse mode

+You can select whether the [PULSE output port](#pulse-output) should produce triggers or gates.
+By default Pop outputs triggers.

+## Send triggers on every reset

+By default, Pop does not send an initial trigger when reset.
+Instead, it waits a random amount of time to trigger.
+Enabling "Send triggers on every reset" causes an initial trigger every time the a trigger is receivedon the SYNC input port.

 ## Output channel count

 The output channel count slider in the context menu allows you